HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 This page documents a FHIR based approach for sending attachments for claims or prior authorization directly to a Payer.
+This transaction is use for both *solicited* and *unsolicited* attachments.   <span class="bg-danger" markdown="1">It is intended to be compliant with HIPAA Attachment rules for CMS and an alternative to the X12n 275 transaction.</span><!-- new-content -->

-#### `$submit-attachment` Operation
+### `$submit-attachment` Operation

-<span class="bg-success" markdown="1">This guide defines a FHIR [Operation] for exchanging attachments using [`$submit-attachment`].</span><!-- new-content --> This operation replace the X12n 275 transaction.
-The operation accepts the clinical attachments and the necessary information needed to associate them to the claim or prior authorization, and returns a transaction layer http response.
-See the [`$submit-attachment`] operation definition and examples below for further details.
+This guide defines [`$submit-attachment`], a simple RESTful interaction for exchanging attachments using a FHIR [Operation]. {{ site.data.resources.['OperationDefinition/submit-attachment']['description'] }}

+See the [`$submit-attachment`] operation definition for further details.

-#### FHIR Technical Workflow
+### Technical Workflow

 As shown in the figure 7 below, the attachments are “pushed” using the [`$submit-attachment`] operation directly to the Payer or an Intermediary.